 Accelerated learning: The design of Growing Writers incorporates the science of learning by expertly pacing the introduction of new information.
 This expert pacing, proven to work in over 20 years of action research, creates a strong base from which students can confidently move forward.

 Social-emotional learning: Writing is meant to be shared, and this sharing builds trust and classroom community.
 Growing Writers incorporates some type of sharing into every lesson.

 Writing tasks: Each Growing Writers lesson includes a basic skills practice and a writing task.
-Some days are “free choice” writing and other days may have a prompt, opinion writing, factual writing, or a personal narrative.
+Some days are “free choice” writing and other days may have a prompt, opinion writing, factual or fiction writing, or a personal narrative.
 Tasks are designed to be engaging and fun and to give lots of time for writing practice in different genres.

 Mindset and Mindfulness: From the beginning, students learn that good writers have a mindset of being open to change and improvement.
 Even before the writing process is fully taught, students learn to edit for neat handwriting and punctuation.
 They learn to easily accept feedback from the teacher and from their peers.
 Students also learn a quiet, focused, “mindful” approach to writing in each lesson’s silent work period.

 Grammar is fun: Students love how Growing Writers approaches grammar, with silly sentences, making up sentences as a class, and “Mad-Lib” activities… let’s get rid of the idea that grammar has to be boring!

 In the past 20 years, writing instruction has fallen farther and farther behind as an educational priority.
 There has been a huge (and needed) emphasis on reading, but along with that has come a languishing in the area of writing.
 Science and technology have become a big focus and time demand, even in the youngest grades.
 And because writing is no longer a subject on most state tests, it’s importance has dwindled.